Logo light mode the Fabryk

 Here is a map of all the places we tried, a solid 6 places:

 Oh my god, this place is godly.
-It puts a lot of normal restaurants to shame, and in term of milk bars, it won without much competition.
-In fact it was so good, that we had to go there twice during our the course of our stay.
+It puts a lot of normal restaurants to shame, and in terms of milk bars, it won without much competition.
+In fact, it was so good, that we had to go there twice during our the course of our stay.
 Let's go into details of what made this place so gorgeous.

 Friendliness and Cozy Atmosphere